sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ### Assigning Scopes via the API

 [Personal access tokens](https://developer.sailpoint.com/idn/api/v3/create-personal-access-token) and [OAuth clients](https://developer.sailpoint.com/idn/api/v3/create-oauth-client) can be created programmatically via the API.
 The request body for each API endpoint allows the caller to specify a list of scopes to be applied to the credentials.
 If the `scope` property is omitted from the request body, then `sp:scopes:all` will be granted to the credentials.
-If you attempt to add a scope that is outside the permissions of the [target user's level](#user-level-permissions), then the request will succeed but it will not include the offending scope.
 Please see below for an example of generating a personal access token with the `idn:access-request:manage` and `idn:nelm:manage` scopes.

 POST <https://{tenant}.api.identitynow.com/v3/personal-access-tokens>